TickTeam/guide-tt/ios_app/how_to_create_recurring_tasks.md

 ### How to create a recurring task?
 TickTick lets you automate the entry of tasks that you perform more than once, for example, a daily workout.
 <br />
-**What’s the difference between Defulat repeating mode and Custom repeating mode?**
+**What's the difference between Defulat repeating mode and Custom repeating mode?**

 Default modes are "Daily", "every weekday", "Weekly", "Monthly", "Monthly" (same day of the week), and "Yearly".
 Custom modes consist of "Repeat from Due Date" and "Repeat from Completion Date".
 To separate these repeating modes, here is an example: